jerichochua/reddit-clone/backend/README.md

 - `db`: contains the connection to PostgreSQL and database schemas
 - `middleware`: contains middleware functions
 - `routes`: contains code related to routing

+## API

+To view the API documentation, run `npm start` and open `http://localhost:3001/api-docs` in a web browser.

+The Swagger UI is auto-generated, based on `swagger.json`.